What is Inventory Optimisation?

 Optimising your inventory will make you more competitive

 Digitalization, globalisation and security threats are just a few of the macro trends that are affecting suppliers worldwide.
 In addition, consumer behaviors and habits are changing more rapidly than anyone thought possible, while new technology is making it easier than ever to source cheaper and better products from all over the world.
-As a consequence, small and medium-sized businesses (SMBs) are faced with complex supply chains and a new threat around every corner.
+As a consequence, small and medium-sized businesses (SMEs) are faced with complex supply chains and a new threat around every corner.

 To manage these turbulent times, businesses need comprehensive IT systems to automate processes and improve efficiency.
 Many large businesses, like Amazon, Walmart and Tesco are already on this journey, with advanced supply chain systems that allow them to source products from all over the world and deliver in record time.